VivaLaPanda/uta-stream/README.md

 ## Contributing
 The progress is now in a state where contributions would be welcome.
 Pull requests are welcome and I'm excited to work with the community on this project.
-The code is scattered with TODO tags, those could use work and I'll convert them to issues soon.

 Contribution guidelines are there, but to be honest this is a small project, just use common sense.